Hi, I’m Brian Murray. In 2006, I was lost, hopeless, and clueless. Here’s my story.

-- love Brian first and work on me each day, knowing I wasn’t at my potential.
+- love Brian Murray first and work on me each day, knowing I wasn’t at my potential.

 - congratulate myself on the days that life moved forward flawlessly, and forgive myself on the days when I didn’t do enough.

 - experiment constantly.
-When nothing seemed to work, I looked for mentors that had been through what I was going through.
+When nothing seemed to work, I looked for mentors who had been through what I was going through.
 They gave me the perspective I needed about my progress.

 Through it all, I learned that even if I wasn’t “ripped in 90 days,” I was making strides, and my process was improving.